 All of this math implies that closing and setting up a new account will take 24 hours of work (5 pitches, 2 hours to book the pitch, 2 hours to deliver the pitch, 4 hours to set up a new account).
 Combined with the two hours per month of client service, that means we’re going to spend 48 hours per account per year.
 Given we’re collecting $500 per month and paying $160 for the posts, this works out to $4080 for year 1, or the equivalent of $85 per hour.
 Should we retain the client, this jumps to $170 per hour in year two.

-By the way, if you haven’t sold consulting services before, you should check out our free guide to finding consulting clients on LinkedIn.
-It would probably also be worth looking into setting up a professional website or blog for your service to provide some additional “legitimacy” in the eyes of the customer.
-It is well worth spending an afternoon or two polishing your LinkedIn profile, drafting some basic marketing materials, and putting together a basic website.
-Not only will this help you close more deals, it also helps you command higher rates as a professional service provider (rather than a quickly-thrown together startup).
+By the way, if you haven’t sold services before, you should check out our free guide to finding consulting clients on LinkedIn.
+It is also be worth setting up a professional website or blog for your service for additional “legitimacy” in the eyes of the customer.
+Not to mention spending an afternoon or two polishing your LinkedIn profile and drafting some basic marketing materials.
+Not only will this help you close more deals, it also helps you command higher rates as a professional in your field.

 Anyone getting excited?
 I know I am…